Coinbase Premium Index

 +0.10%— have marked US-institutional accumulation phases that often led spot rallies by a couple of weeks.
 Ki Young Ju observed in early 2021 that the metric ran above the equivalent of+$50ahead of the breaks above $20k, $30k and $40k.
 That tell has weakened post-spot-ETF: US institutional flow now routes through ETF authorised participants at NAV, bypassing the lit Coinbase book the premium measures. - Why is the Coinbase Premium often negative now?

 - Two structural changes.
 First, US institutional flow that used to accumulate on the lit Coinbase book now creates ETF shares at NAV through Coinbase Prime OTC desks — invisible to the cross-venue spread.
-Second, the offshore venue's geographic mix shifted decisively offshore after the November 2023 settlement that ended its US retail wind-down.
+Second, the offshore venue's geographic mix shifted decisively offshore after the November 2023 settlement that forced its US retail wind-down.
 The result is that the same nominal premium reading carries less information than it did pre-2024, and sustained sub-zero stretches reflect the AP-routed regime, not raw US-side capitulation.